rkks/rkks.github.io/resume.md

 --------------------------------------------------

 Ravi is employed as a full-time employee, in the role of Principal Engineer, at Versa Networks India Pvt.
 Ltd., Bengaluru since Feb/21/2018.
 His Employee No is 1803001.

+**[Versa Networks](https://versa-networks.com/)** is secure SD-WAN (Software-Defined WAN) and SASE (Secure Access Service Edge) vendor, specializing in providing on-prem and cloud delivered WAN-edge interconnect and comprehensive security stack bundled into a single-pass packet processing architecture.
+All offerings are presented as a single pane of glass for easy, consistent, and scaled operations.
+All configurations are templatized, parameterized, and exposed over REST APIs.
+Versa is consistently named as SD-WAN leader for 3 consecutive years (2020 to 2022) and the only vendor to feature in all 3 of SD-WAN, SSE, and FWaaS Gartner magic quadrants.
+Startup is backed by VCs like Sequoia, Mayfield, and BlackRock.
+They have engineering teams in San Jose & Bangalore, whereas sales and support teams are spread throughout the globe.

 **Responsibilities**